ibuddieat/zk_libcod/doc/added_dvars.md

   * `g_safePrecache`
     * Type: Boolean
     * Default: False
-    * Effect: If true, exceeding the limits of loadFx or precacheModel will generate console log warnings instead of stopping the server.
+    * Effect: If true, exceeding the limits of `LoadFx` or `PrecacheModel` will generate console log warnings instead of stopping the server.
 Excess effects will be replaced by (= displayed as) `fx/misc/missing_fx.efx` and excess models as `xmodel/default_static_model`.
 These default assets are loaded automatically (and therefore occupy one config string each) if the dvar is set to true.
   * `g_spawnMapTurrets`
     * Type: Boolean
     * Default: True